 password: (string) Set the default user's password.
-Ignored if chpasswd list is used
+Ignored if chpasswd list is used.

 '''

 Set a default password that would need to be changed

 at first login

 ssh_pwauth: true

 password: password1

 --- Example2 ---

 Disable ssh password authentication

 Don't require users to change their passwords on next login

 Set the password for user1 to be 'password1' (OS does hashing)

+Set the password for user2 to a pre-hashed password

-Set the password for user2 to be a randomly generated password,
+Set the password for user3 to be a randomly generated password,

 which will be written to the system console

-Set the password for user3 to a pre-hashed password

-ssh pwauth: false
+ssh_pwauth: false

 chpasswd:

 expire: false

-list:

-- user1:password1

-- user2:RANDOM
+users:

-- user3:$6$rounds=4096$5DJ8a9WMTEzIo5J4
+- name: user1

-→$Yms6imfeBvf3Yfu84mQBerh1817OR1Wm1BJXZqFSpJ6BVas0AYJqIjP7czk0aAZHZi1kxQ5Y1IhgWN8K9NgxR1
+password: password1

 '''